elzacontiero/Chessington-Java/README.md

 2. Identify the functionality (usually a _method_ that is failing) under test.
 3. Go to that method and write code with the missing functionality.

-## Code organisation

-The code is organised in the following way:

-In package `training.chessington.model.pieces`:

-- `public final class Move`
-  - Represents a movement for a piece.
-  - This class has two properties:
-    - Coordinates from;
-    - Coordinates to;
-    - The idea is to create a move by providing these 2 coordinates.
-- `public final class Coordinates`
-  - (Row,Column) coordinates on the board.
-The origin of the board (0,0) is at the top left.
-- `interface Piece`
-  - Every piece in the game implements this interface.
-The interface has `enum PieceType`.
-- `abstract class AbstractPiece`
-  - Abstract class that implements `Piece` interface.
-  - It is extended by classes `Bishop`,`King`,`Knight`,`Pawn`,`Queen`,`Rook`
-- `Board`
-  - Class that represents a board.
-- `final class Coordinates`
-  - Represents a position in the board.
-  - Constructor `Coordinates(int row, int column)`
-  - method `public Coordinates plus(int rowDiff, int colDiff)`
-    - Returns a new Coordinates object adding `rowDiff` to this row and `colDiff` to this column.
-    - Note that `rowDiff` and `colDiff` can be negative, decreasing row or column respectively.
-- `class Game`
-- `public final class Move`
-  - Represents a movement in the board from one `Coordinates` to another.
-- `enum PlayerColour`
-  - `WHITE` or `BLACK`

 ## Task implement `getAllowedMoves`